liftlobby/Railway-Ticketing-and-Reservation-System-for-KTM/README.md

 - QR code authentication with PHP QR Code and special tokens generated with SHA-256

 ## License
 This project is proprietary software.
 All rights reserved.
+Unauthorized commercial use is strictly prohibited.
+Please contact the author for further information.